ethereumjs/ethereumjs-monorepo/packages/trie/docs/classes/Trie.md

 ▸ `Static` **verifyProof**(`key`, `proof`, `opts?`): `Promise`<``null`` \| `Uint8Array`\>

 Static version of verifyProof function with the same behavior.
+An (EIP-1186)[https://eips.ethereum.org/EIPS/eip-1186] proof contains the encoded trie nodes from the root node to the leaf node storing state data.

 **`Throws`**